Smart Investments With Little Money

 Investing with little money: a long-term strategy

-Example: starting small and growing your portfolio
+Example: starting small and expanding your portfolio

 Conclusion